 In 1987 Stark accepted a teaching position at West Indies College, now Northern Caribbean University.
 At the end of that school year, she resumed study at La Sierra University, where Favorito was now teaching.
 From 1990-1992 she taught at Mesa Grande Academy in California.
 During that time she completed a music education degree at LSU in 1991.

 Stark then taught at Platte Valley Academy in Nebraska for two years before going to Broadview Academy in Illinois, where she taught for four years.
-From 1998 to 2000, she taught at Sunnydale Academy in Missouri, where she directed both band and choir.
-Stark accepted her present position as band director and music teacher at Battle Creek Academy in 2000.
+From 1998 to 2000, she taught at Sunnydale Academy in Missouri, where she directed both band and choir until 2000 when she went to Battle Creek.

-Source: Information provided by Michele Stark, September 2011.
+Source: Information provided by Michele Stark, September 2011; other sources.